PureVPN Vs CyberGhost in New Zealand Comparison 2023

 You do have a “search” bar available that allows you to locate specific servers for different platforms, but sometimes even they give a little trouble in delivering consistent unblocking.

 PureVPN, on the other hand, was free from such issues.
-Thanks to the usage of strong obfuscation technologies, bypassing geo-restrictions was a piece of cake.
+Thanks to the usage of strong obfuscation technologies in New Zealand, bypassing geo-restrictions was a piece of cake.

 Testing it on different streaming platforms revealed that the provider faced no issues in unblocking popular services on all of its apps.
 These include their “browser extensions” too.